 The Group provides online operating services to the customers.
 The Group acts as online operating services provider and does not act as the primary obligor for the delivery of goods.
 The Group is not involved in determining goods specifications and display of the goods in the online, does not hold legal title to the goods, and has no latitude in establishing prices or selecting merchandise.
 Customers may elect to use the Group's comprehensive end-to-end e-commerce solutions or select specific elements of its e-commerce supporting infrastructure and marketing services that best fit their needs.
-Based on these facts, revenue from online operating services is recognised based on the value of merchandise sold or sharing of online operating results, which was calculated based on a pre-determined formula.
+Based on these facts, revenue from online operating results, which was calculated based on a pre-determined formula.
 The Group recognises service fees as revenue in the consolidated statement of comprehensive income.
-All direct costs that the Group incurs in the provision of online operating services are classified as cost of revenue in the consolidated statement of comprehensive income.
+All direct costs that the Group incurs in the provision of online operating services are classified as cost of revenue in the consolidated statement.